spiral/docs/docs/en/start/commands.md

 ## Aliases

-Spiral Console is based on Symfony/Console, it means you can use short command names as far as there is enough information to find the target command:
+Spiral Console is based on Symfony/Console, it means you can use short command names as long as there is enough information to find the target command:

 ```bash